jerdaz/FormicAI/README.md

 * Defense/attack: Only if needed for continued survival or expansion

 # About license:
 The license is A-GPU.
-You may only use modified versions of (pieces of) this source code on public screeps servers if you publish the modified sources as well.
+You may only use modified versions of (pieces of) this source code on public screeps servers if you publish the source code of the modified version with this license.